-Best Luxury Hotel: The Duniway Portland, A Hilton Hotel this boutique hotel is located in the heart of downtown Portland, the Duniway Portland, a Hilton hotel, is within walking distance of premier shopping, nightlife, major offices, and the MAX Light Rail.
-There is a 24-hour fitness center at the hotel, along with a heated indoor wave-less lap pool, on site restaurant.
-Guests can access the on-site business center 24 hours per day.
+Best Luxury Hotel: The Duniway Portland, A Hilton Hotel this boutique hotel is located in the heart of downtown Portland, this hotel is within walking distance of premier shopping, nightlife, major offices, and the MAX Light Rail.
+There is a 24-hour fitness center at the hotel, along with a heated indoor wave-less lap pool, an on-site restaurant.

-Best Mid range Hotel: Hampton Inn And Suites By Hilton Portland-Pearl District is located in Portland in the Pearl District and within 5 minutes’ walk of Powell’s City of Books, Hampton Inn And Suites By Hilton Portland-Pearl District features a fitness center and indoor saline pool.
+Best mid-range Hotel: Hampton Inn And Suites By Hilton Portland-Pearl District is located in Portland in the Pearl District and within 5 minutes walk of Powell’s City of Books, the hotel features a fitness center and indoor saline pool.
 You will find a 24-hour front desk, business center, and meeting space at the property.
 Guests can enjoy the rooftop patio.

 Best Budget Hotel: The Mark Spencer Hotel is located 1 minutes’ walk from Portland’s Pearl District, this boutique hotel is mere steps from all that Downtown Portland has to offer.
-A 24-hour fitness center is located on site.
-City guides and maps are available for guests.🔍FIND BEST HOTELS IN DOWNTOWN PORTLAND
+It offers free WiFi, an iron and ironing board and many have full kitchenettes with cooktops, microwaves, coffee makers, toasters, and full sets of dishware, and a cable TV.🔍FIND BEST HOTELS IN DOWNTOWN PORTLAND

 Check out my virtual tour about the best places to stay in Portland in this video or continue reading: